tearflake/forbidden-fruits/README.md

 This repository represents an intellectual installation, and contains selected work from programming industry.
 The selected work spans over a closed range of three well known programming paradigms that occupy certain important spots in between, but not including the assembly and logic programming.

-The embracing programming whole provides a simple unifying platform in spite of its multiple paradigmatic nature.
+The embracing programming entirety provides a simple unifying platform in spite of its multiple paradigmatic nature.
 The three paradigms selected for this installation relate to standard imperative, functional, and rewriting programming, all carefully intertwined using a modular code interchange system.

 Here, we can find the platform tutorial, implementation grammar rules and pseudo code specification, and live online testing playground: